 True-crime writer Ellison Oswalt moves himself and his family into a house where a horrific crime took place earlier, but his family doesn't know.
-He is trying to find out more about the crime so he can write a new book about it to help his flailing career.
-He uses some "snuff" film footage he finds in the house to help in his research, but he soon finds more than he bargained for.
-There is a figure in each of the films, but who or what is it?
-As a result, his family start to suffer (as does he), and things take a turn for the worse.
+He begins researching the crime so that he can write a new book about it to help his flailing career.
+He uses some "snuff" film footage he finds in the house to help him in his research, but he soon finds more than he bargained for.
+There is a figure in each of the films but who or what is it?
+As a result, his family start to suffer (as does he) and things take a turn for the worst.
 Will they survive?Written by

 Michael Hallows Eve

 41 of 58 people found this review helpful.